 “It became an amazing thing, for the first time ever we were in the best place in the world with our franchisees for 10 days.
 We started to build the brand together.”

-“We said let’s start all over again, but let’s start with our cause from the scratch through culinary democratisation.
-We brought amazing people to work with us, the best architects, the best branding firm, a top chef from nobu, it took us to a new level that we didn’t know existed.”
+“We said let’s start all over again, but let’s start with our cause from the scratch through culinary democratization.
+We brought amazing people to work with us, the best architects, the best branding firm, and a top chef from Nobu, it took us to a new level that we didn’t know existed.”

 “The consultant said there’s one chance we have to turn this around:

 - Who is the one that is most aligned with the culture?
 The manager.

 - Who is the one that never gets in late?
 The manager.